konnekt/art and technology

 Immersive Environments

-Spaces designed to fully engage participants by stimulating multiple senses, often through digital and interactive technologies.
+Spaces specifically designed to fully engage participants by stimulating multiple senses, often employing digital projections, spatial audio, and interactive technologies.
+These environments blur the boundaries between the physical and virtual, creating holistic and transformative experiences.

 Site-Specific Installations